Traveling to Jerusalem — 10 tips for first-time travelers

 FOLLOWING THE RIVERA

 Though born and raised Catholic, I stopped practicing a while ago.
-There has, however, always been a side of me that believes in a greater being, and if anywhere can reinforce this, it’s Jerusalem.
-Its reputation as the holy city is clear when entering the old walls.
+However, there’s a side of me that believes in a greater being, and if anywhere can reinforce this, it’s Jerusalem.
+Its reputation as the holy city is clear the second you enter the old walls.

-As a travel writer, it may sound strange but I actually don’t like to read too much about a place I’ve never visited.
-This way, I can either be pleasantly surprised or disappointed—yes, this happens too.
+It may sound strange but I actually don’t like to read too much about a place I’ve never visited.
+This way, I can either be pleasantly surprised, or disappointed.

-I’d always imagined Jerusalem to be highly conservative, where drinking alcohol and partying is frowned upon.
-I’m happy to report I was completely wrong.
+I’d always imagined Jerusalem to be highly conservative, with drinking alcohol and partying being frowned upon.
+However, I’m happy to report I was completely wrong.

 The nightlife in Jerusalem is open, liberal and varied.
 I never went to, or saw, any nightclubs, but I did visit many bars.
-The atmosphere is exactly as what you’d find in any European bar, and with just as many drinks on offer!
+The atmosphere’s exactly as what you’d find in any European bar, and with just as many drinks on offer.